Adelic line bundles on quasi-projective varieties: Metrics of the Deligne pairing: statements

 This defines the metric of $\pair{L_1, \cdots, L_{n+1}}$ by induction on $\dim X$.

 We have a few remarks to justify this definition.
-First, the integral is a sum of integrals over $X_i$ with weight $\delta(X_i)$, so we only need to consider the pull-back of the measure $c_1(\OL_{2})\cdots c_1(\OL_{n+1})$ to $X_i$.
-Second, the measure $c_1(\OL_{2})\cdots c_1(\OL_{n+1})$ (over $X_i$) is regularized by \cite[Thm.
-2.1]{BT}, and the integral on the right-hand side is convergent by \cite[Thm.
+First, the integral is a sum of integrals on $X_i$ with weight $\delta(X_i)$, so we only need to consider the pull-back of the measure $c_1(\OL_{2})\cdots c_1(\OL_{n+1})$ to $X_i$.
+Second, the measure $c_1(\OL_{2})\cdots c_1(\OL_{n+1})$ (over $X_i$) is defined by \cite[Thm.
+2.1]{BT} (or \cite[Cor.
+1.6]{Dem1}), and the integral on the right-hand side is convergent by \cite[Thm.
 4.1]{CT}.
-Third, there is a Stocks formula as follows.
+Third, there is a Stokes formula as follows.

-\begin{lem}[Stocks formula] If $(s_1,s_2)$ is a strongly regular sequence of sections of $(L_1,L_2)$ over $X$.
+\begin{lem}[Stokes formula] If $(s_1,s_2)$ is a strongly regular sequence of sections of $(L_1,L_2)$ on $X$.
 Then

-\end{lem} \begin{proof} This is a generalization of \cite[I.1.3]{Elk2}.
-If $X$ is integral, the formula holds for integrable metrics by a regularization process, or as an easy consequence of \cite[Thm.
+\end{lem} \begin{proof} This is a generalization of \cite[I.1.3]{Elk2}, and we only sketch a proof.
+If $X$ is integral, the formula holds for integrable metrics by a regularization process or as an easy consequence of \cite[Thm.
 4.1]{CT}.
 If $X$ is not integral, by the case of integral schemes, it suffices to check that for any irreducible component $V$ of $\div(s_1)$, endowed with the reduced structure,

 This is a consequence of \cite[\S 9.1, Lem.
 6]{BLR} by setting $A=\CO_{X,\eta_V}$, $M=A$ and $a$ to be a defining equation of $V$ in $A$.
 Here $\eta_V$ denotes the generic point of $V$. \end{proof}